Policies Detailed on this Page

 Updated June 21, 2021: Now that Covid-19 seem to be waning, we, like so many other businesses, have changed our Covid-19 protocols, loosening them quite a bit from a year ago.
 The new simplified protocols are as follows:

 - Group Sizes: Not much has changed there in terms of our day-to-day operations.
 Most of our offerings have been private and will remain so, though no longer by way of a policy mandate.
 Private groups are still encouraged and will be discounted as always.

 - Building Capacity: We will restrict the number of guests inside our building to twelve (12) with up to three (3) guides and (1) caretaker at any given time.
 This is pretty much normal capacity for us anyway.

-- Face Masks: We will no longer require that face masks be worn in our facility, provided, that is that the visitor is vaccinated.
-If not, we ask that non-vaccinated visitors wear a mask, more for their protection than ours at this point.
+- Face Masks: While we do recommend and support mask use, we will no longer require that face masks be worn in our facility, provided that is, that the visitor is vaccinated.
+If not, we require that non-vaccinated visitors wear a mask for their protection.